ankrutik/notes/literature/Reading Like A Writer.md

 	- comedy with Aristophanes
 	- lucid sentences of Montaigne, Samuel Johnson
 - Dead writers as teachers
+	- generous, uncritical
-	- generous, uncritical, blessed with wisdom and genius, endlessly giving
+	- blessed with wisdom and genius
+	- endlessly giving
-- Apart from reading for pleasure, the writer reads in a manner conscious of
+- Apart from pleasure, the writer reads in a manner conscious of
 	- style
 	- diction
 	- how sentences are formed